exercism/problem-specifications/exercises/diamond/description.md

-Given a letter, print a diamond starting with 'A' with the supplied letter at the widest point.

-## Diamond kata

 The diamond kata takes as its input a letter, and outputs it in a diamond shape.
 Given a letter, it prints a diamond starting with 'A', with the supplied letter at the widest point.